mark3982/water.rs/README.md

 Serialization Using Sync Messages
 ===

 The sync type message support is inteded to help replace the usage of channels from the standard Rust library.
-The sync messaes only support the sending of `Sync` types and they can only be recieved by a single endpoint.
+The sync messaes only support the sending of types with the `Send` trait and they can only be recieved by a single endpoint.
 You can however still broadcast a sync message to all endpoints on your local net but only one of them will actually get the message.
-At the time I see no straight forward or easy way to send `Sync` types across process boundaries which would include remote machines.
+At the time I see no straight forward or easy way to send `Send` types across process boundaries which would include remote machines.

-_If you really need to send a structure across process boundaries or a structure that is not `Sync` then you will have to rely on the raw message which is covered below._
+_If you really need to send a structure across process boundaries or a structure that is not `Send` then you will have to rely on the raw message which is covered below._

+_A sync message contains an instance of a type that can not be cloned or duplicated and this restricts multiple endpoints from getting the same message.
+I am however looking into messages that can be cloned and this could be done internally by the endpoint when sending to multiple endpoints._

 Serialization Using Raw Messages
 ===